verified-network-toolchain/Verified-FEC/README.md

 own lawyer.

-In 2021 the core of the algorithm was proved correct* by Josh Cohen at Princeton University, advised by Andrew Appel.
+In 2021 the core of the algorithm was proved correct* by Josh Cohen at Princeton University, advised by Andrew Appel and with assistance from Qinshi Wang.
 *except for a latent undefined behavior bug; see the forthcoming technical report.